ThomasWilczek/guides-and-information/GUIDE_TO_WRITE_GUIDES.md

 The style should look like this:

 ### 1. Feature/Idea

-      1.1 What does it do?
+1. What does it do?
-        1.1.1 Why does it do?
+      1. Why does it do what it does?
-      1.2 Variables
+1. Variables
-      1.3 Functions
+1. Functions
-      1.4 Prototype (Can be in an extra file)
+1. Prototype (Can be in an extra file)

 ### 2. Another Feature

-      1.1 Variables
+1. Variables
-      1.2 Todo
+1. Todo

 Much like this, it should not contain the real content only links to the information you desire, so it's easily reachable.